-How can you tell if your hair is dry or if it’s damaged?
+How to tell if your hair is dry or damaged?

-Luckily for you, we’re about to lay down all the rules, tips, and tricks you need to know when it comes to diagnosing your hair problems and, more importantly, how to fix your hair once and for all.
+Luckily for you, we’re about to lay down all the rules, tips, and tricks you need to know when diagnosing your hair problems and, more importantly, how to fix your hair once and for all.

 Read on to learn the difference between dry hair and damaged hair.

 How to Know If Your Hair Is Dry?